GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_flatCorrect.rst

 Algorithm
 ---------
-This primitive divides the specified input observation frame by the flat field frames.
+This primitive divides the specified input observation frame by the flat-field frames.
 The variance and data quality information will be updated accordingly, if they exist.
-If no flat-field frames provided then the calibration database is queried.
+If no flat-field frames are provided then the calibration database is queried.

 Issues and Limitations
 ----------------------